Alex Paton (physician): Belsen

-He was one of the London medical students who were sent to Bergen-Belsen concentration camp in 1945, shortly after its liberation by the British troops, to assist Arnold Peter Meiklejohn in administering what was known as the "starvation diet" to the severely malnourished and dying inmates.
+Paton was one of the London medical students who were sent to Bergen-Belsen concentration camp in 1945, shortly after its liberation by the British troops, to assist Arnold Peter Meiklejohn in administering what was known as the "starvation diet" to the severely malnourished and dying inmates.
 Many of these inmates had such advanced malnutrition that they were intolerant of large, highly nutritious meals and the diet comprised small, frequent, bland meals which were much better tolerated.

 In his memoirs, published in the British Medical Journal in 1981, he described how on 4 April 1945 there was a proposed trip to Holland for 12 St Thomas's students.
 He put his name down and on 12 April was at the Hotel Grand Central at Marylebone collecting his kit.
 After a briefing by Richard Doll, explaining how they were to feed the starving Dutch with an experimental mixture, they were asked to "keep detailed records".

-On 28 April, they were informed that the destination had changed to Belsen and they were rushed to Cirencester, where they spent three “frustrating” days.
-He recalled how the newspapers had already announced that “100 students from nine London medical schools are being rushed to Germany”.
+On 28 April, they were informed that the destination had changed to Belsen and they were rushed to Cirencester, where they spent three "frustrating" days.
+He recalled how the newspapers had already announced that "100 students from nine London medical schools are being rushed to Germany".
 They arrived in Belsen on 2 May 1945 and on the following day began to clean up the huts in the camp and supervise feeding of inmates.
 With another student A. T. Cook, they were one of the first to create a hospital from a hut.

-Upon return, he landed at Croydon on 29 May 1945 “with feelings that are too complicated to analyse at the moment”.
+Upon return, he landed at Croydon on 29 May 1945 "with feelings that are too complicated to analyse at the moment".

 Career

 Paton qualified in 1947 and was one of the first intake of doctors into the new NHS.
-After house officer posts he spent two years’ doing national service in the Royal Army Medical Corps in Trieste.
+After house officer posts he spent two years' doing national service in the Royal Army Medical Corps in Trieste.
 Following a post in Salisbury in 1950, and another at St Helier Hospital in 1951, he became registrar to Sheila Sherlock, an expert in liver disease, at the Royal Postgraduate Medical School, part of the Hammersmith Hospital.
 At his interview with Sherlock, she asked Paton "are you prepared to push patients in a bed to the laboratory?
 You are?
 The job is yours".
-During this post, he kept a private diary in which he wrote about the research into liver disease, saying... "we and anyone else at Hammersmith use subjects for experiments who will not necessarily benefit by them" and quoted his South African houseman as saying "the beds are nothing more than an annexe to the medical laboratories".
+During this post, he kept a private diary in which he wrote about the research into liver disease, saying... "we and anyone else at Hammersmith use subjects for experiments who will not necessarily benefit by them".
+He quoted his South African houseman as saying "the beds are nothing more than an annexe to the medical laboratories".